Explore All Countries

 Demographic profile

-Cote d’Ivoire’s population is likely to continue growing for the foreseeable future because almost 60% of the populace is younger than 25, the total fertility rate is holding steady at about 3.5 children per woman, and contraceptive use is under 20%.
+Cote d’Ivoire’s population is likely to continue growing for the foreseeable future because almost 60% of the populace is younger than 25 as of 2020, the total fertility rate is holding steady at about 3.5 children per woman, and contraceptive use is under 30%.
 The country will need to improve education, health care, and gender equality in order to turn its large and growing youth cohort into human capital.
 Even prior to 2010 unrest that shuttered schools for months, access to education was poor, especially for women.
-As of 2015, only 53% of men and 33% of women were literate.
 The lack of educational attainment contributes to Cote d’Ivoire’s high rates of unskilled labor, adolescent pregnancy, and HIV/AIDS prevalence.

 Following its independence in 1960, Cote d’Ivoire’s stability and the blossoming of its labor-intensive cocoa and coffee industries in the southwest made it an attractive destination for migrants from other parts of the country and its neighbors, particularly Burkina Faso.
 The HOUPHOUET-BOIGNY administration continued the French colonial policy of encouraging labor immigration by offering liberal land ownership laws.
 Foreigners from West Africa, Europe (mainly France), and Lebanon composed about 25% of the population by 1998.